-The Lake Shasta Caverns National Natural Landmark is a system of caves located near the McCloud arm of Shasta Lake in California.
-The caverns were formerly named Chalk Cave and Baird Cave, after Spencer Fullerton Baird, a naturalist, and scientist who played a prominent role in the history of the United States Fish Commission.
+The caverns were formerly named Chalk Cave and Baird Cave after Spencer Fullerton Baird, a naturalist and scientist who played a prominent role in the history of the United States Fish Commission.

-The cave system is composed of two main levels, the Upper Cave and the Lower Cave.
-The Upper Cave is a series of rooms and passageways that total about 1.5 miles (2.4 kilometers) in length, while the Lower Cave is a single large chamber that measures approximately 0.5 miles (0.8 kilometers) in length.
+The cave system comprises two primary levels: Upper and Lower Cave.
+The Upper Cave is a series of rooms and passageways totaling about 1.5 miles (2.4 kilometers).
+In comparison, the Lower Cave is a single large chamber measuring approximately 0.5 miles (0.8 kilometers).

 9. Hearst Castle

 The castle is open for tours from April through October.
-Visitors can tour the main house, which features 165 rooms, as well as the gardens and pools.
-There is also a museum on-site that includes art and artifacts from Hearst’s personal collection.
+Visitors can tour the main house, which features 165 rooms, gardens, and pools.
+There is also a museum on-site that includes art and artifacts from Hearst’s collection.

 See related: Best San Francisco Walking Tours [Free & Guided]